 One way to improve your financial literacy is to read up on the subject.
 At your local library or bookstore, there are hundreds of books on all aspects of dealing with money, from basic budgeting to early retirement.

-Of course, there’s no way you could read every single book about personal finance on the market – or even on a single shelf at your library.
+Of course, there’s no way you could read every single personal finance book on the market.
 Fortunately, you don’t need to.
 Most books on a particular financial topic cover pretty much the same ground.
 There are several books on money that offer a broad, all-around primer on personal finance and money management.
 They’re the perfect way for financial newbies to learn the basics of earning, saving, investing, and developing smart money habits.

 1. “The Richest Man in Babylon” by George S. Clason

 In the 1920s, George S. Clason wrote a series of informational pamphlets for banks and insurance companies to hand out to their customers.
 But he didn’t simply lay out facts like a textbook.
 Clason illustrated financial principles through parables — specifically, short stories set in ancient Babylon.
 The stories were such a hit in 1926 that they were bound together and published as a book.